adidotcom/Heavywaters-Project/README.md

 # Heavywaters-Project

-The idea of the project is to be able to successfully use machine learning cocepts and build a document classification model.
+The idea of the project is to be able to successfully use machine learning concepts and build a document classification model.
 A document labeled dataset is provided, that has 62204 entries of documents.
 Each entry has a document label and an OCR output of the document.
-All the words of the document was obscured using fixed length hashing.
+All the words of the document are obscured using fixed length hashing.

 The dataset looks something like this: